WalletScrutiny/WalletScrutinyCom/_android/com.glamster.md

 ## Analysis

-In a nutshell, {{ page.title }} is primarily a messaging app with an integrated wallet that supports BTC and GLAM.
+In a nutshell, Glamster is primarily a messaging app with an integrated wallet that supports BTC and GLAM.
 We downloaded the app and was successfully able to create a wallet.
 We were then given a 12-word seed phrase for backing up the wallet.

 However when we tried to import these unto Electrum, we failed.